weihoran/Reusable_Templates/selected_modules.md

-# Terraform IaC Modules for Detailed Review
+# Review of Related IaC Modules

 # Evaluation Criteria
 The criteria used to evaluate 46 reusable Infrastructure as Code (IaC) modules.
 Each criterion reflects a key aspect of design and functionality.